borelli28/CS-notes/nn-and-dl.md

 Filters: Two-dimensional arrays of numbers.
 They are used to extract features from the input data.

+#### Convolution
-Convolution: Multiplying the filter with a small window of the input data, then summing the results to produce a single output.
+Multiplying the filter with a small window of the input data, then summing the results to produce a single output.

 ![Convolution example](/images/conv-ex0.png)
 ![Convolution example](/images/conv-ex1.png)
 ![Convolution example](/images/conv-ex2.png)